Scheduling and Aggregation Design for Asynchronous Federated Learning over Wireless Networks: Simulation Results

 We provide training loss comparison in Figure \ref{fig:trainLoss} to validate the conclusions drawn in Remarks \ref{rmk:conv_asymp} and \ref{rmk:conv_perIter}.
 We observe the following: \begin{itemize} \item With the random and proposed scheduling methods, the training loss is lower in the i.i.d. scenario than in the non-i.i.d. scenario, which shows that a smaller $A$ leads to a lower training loss. \item For both the i.i.d. and non-i.i.d. scenarios, our proposed scheduling design outperforms random scheduling, which validates the advantage of selecting devices with better link qualities and, collectively, a more homogeneous data representation. \item To show the impact of intra-iteration asynchrony, we present the result for synchronous updates with random scheduling for i.i.d. data (the green curve).
 As compared to the asynchronous case (blue curve), the synchronous case has lower training loss, which shows that intra-iteration asynchrony is harmful for the convergence performance. \end{itemize}

-Moreover, as shown in Fig. \ref{fig:diffT_niid} with non-i.i.d. data, we see that with smaller $\tilde{T}$, which implies larger $M(t)$ and a higher feasible $\beta$, the curves for the test accuracy result are less smooth than the ones with larger $\tilde{T}$.
-This validates the insights in Remark \ref{rmk:conv_asymp} that in non-i.i.d. data scenarios, a higher degree of intra-iteration asynchrony and update compression leads to further degradation of the learning performance.
+Moreover, as shown in Fig. \ref{fig:diffT_niid}, we see that with smaller $\tilde{T}$, which implies a larger $a_{\lim}$, the curves for the test accuracy result are less smooth than the ones with larger $\tilde{T}$.
+This validates the insights in Remark \ref{rmk:conv_perIter} that a higher degree of intra-iteration asynchrony leads to further degradation of the learning performance.